nrraleeya/ai-knowledge-assistant/README.md

 ```

 ### Retrieval & Guardrail Mechanics
-1. **Document Ingestion & Seeding:** On startup, `rag_service.py` parses `knowledge_base/seed_documents.json` and upserts policies across HR, IT Support, Operations, and Finance into ChromaDB using cosine distance indexing[cite: 1, 2].
+1. **Document Ingestion & Seeding:** On startup, `rag_service.py` parses `knowledge_base/seed_documents.json` and upserts policies across HR, IT Support, Operations, and Finance into ChromaDB using cosine distance indexing.
-2. **Semantic Vector Search:** For incoming questions, ChromaDB executes an approximate nearest neighbor search ($Top\text{-}K = 2$)[cite: 1, 2].
+2. **Semantic Vector Search:** For incoming questions, ChromaDB executes an approximate nearest neighbor search ($Top\text{-}K = 2$).
 A cosine distance cutoff threshold of $0.90$ filters out weakly correlated context.
-3. **Bounded Context Prompting:** Retrieved document chunks are assembled into a structured system prompt that explicitly instructs the model to rely solely on the provided excerpts and avoid external assumptions[cite: 1, 2].
+3. **Bounded Context Prompting:** Retrieved document chunks are assembled into a structured system prompt that explicitly instructs the model to rely solely on the provided excerpts and avoid external assumptions.
-4. **Hallucination Prevention (Unknown Question Handling):** When a user asks a question outside the knowledge base (e.g., *"What is the company maternity leave policy?"*), the pipeline[cite: 1, 2]:
+4. **Hallucination Prevention (Unknown Question Handling):** When a user asks a question outside the knowledge base (e.g., *"What is the company maternity leave policy?"*), the pipeline:
-   * Recognizes the knowledge gap via semantic distance or model fallback tokens[cite: 1, 2].
+   * Recognizes the knowledge gap via semantic distance or model fallback tokens.
-   * Strips ungrounded citation cards (`sources: []`)[cite: 1, 2].
+   * Strips ungrounded citation cards (`sources: []`).
    * Returns a clean fallback response: *"I could not find any policy regarding that in our company knowledge base.
-Please consult HR or IT directly."*[cite: 1, 2]
+Please consult HR or IT directly."*

 ---